Rubenmp/multitenant-web-store/code/README.md

 # Multitenant Web Store code
-Code split into three modules
+Code split into two modules

 - Front end: visualization of the web
 - Back end: code running in the server, the front end will use it as an API.
-- Orchestra: all continuous integration & delivery stuff (Jenkins pipelines) and Kubernetes configuration for module communication.